IRS Collection Appeals Program (CAP) vs. CDP Hearings – What’s the Difference?

 Frequently Asked Questions

-• Which is better—CAP or CDP?
+Which is faster—CAP or CDP?

-• Can I request both?
+Can I request both CAP and CDP?

 📣 About the Author